 Succulents make a cute plant corner in every house.
 Yet not every place has enough sunlight for the light sensitive succulents that will grow “leggy” from lacking of light.
 Still, succulents are versatile plants, there’re species that love sunlight and can stand heat up to 50F while others can live well outdoor or indoor.
 The general rule of thumb to look for indoor succulents is to choose species that are generally green and won’t change color even when “stressed”.
-Here are 10 species of succulents that do well indoors.

 String of Hearts | Click here to purchase

 Ceropegia woodii, also known as the rosary vine, has trailing purplish stems that form tubers at the node and beautiful fleshy heart-shaped green leaves.
 String of Hearts is a popular hanging plant for its lovely appearance and vining nature.
 Hardiness: USDA Zone 11: above 4.5 °C (40 °F).

 See more about my String of Hearts care: How to take good care of String of Hearts.